Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The K750 keyboard is surprisingly thin.

 You can lay the keyboard flat or prop it up at a fixed angle on two thin plastic legs.
 Unfortunately, these two plastic legs only adjust the keyboard at a fixed angle.
 Even more disturbing is that these plastic legs don’t feel especially sturdy.
 Accidentally sit on the keyboard while it’s propped up and these plastic legs are likely to snap off or break.

-Typing on the K750 keyboard is amazing comfortable due to the concave nature of each key, which allows your fingertips to rest inside each key for maximum comfort and accuracy.
+Typing on the K750 keyboard is amazingly comfortable due to the concave nature of each key, which allows your fingertips to rest inside each key for maximum comfort and accuracy.
 The keyboard provides the exact same layout as ordinary keyboards including twelve function keys at the top of the keyboard, a T-shaped cursor keypad, and a separate numeric keypad on the far right.

 Curiously, the keyboard only offers the special Windows key on the left side of the space bar.
-Where most keyboard offer the Windows key and a context menu key on the right of the spacebar, the K750 keyboard displays a special Fn key.
+Where most keyboards offer the Windows key and a context menu key on the right of the spacebar, the K750 keyboard displays a special Fn key.

 The K750 keyboard is not only comfortable to type on, but its wireless feature makes it capable of controlling your computer from a distance.
-Its built-in solar panels eliminate the biggest headache of wireless keyboards, which normally requires replacing batteries periodically.
+Its built-in solar panels eliminate the biggest headache of wireless keyboards, which normally require replacing batteries periodically.

 If you want a wireless keyboard that’s environmentally-friendly, powers itself through sunlight or artificial light, and provides maximum comfort for typing, then the K750 is definitely in a class of its own.